ga4gh/vrs/docs/source/specification/computed_identifiers/serialization.rst

 Serialization
 @@@@@@@@@@@@@

 In the context of generating a Computed Identifier, serialization converts a VR object into a binary representation.
-Because the result will be used to generate a digest, it is critical that VR implementations serialize data identically.
+Because the result will be used to generate a digest, VR implementations MUST serialize data identically.
 The VR-Spec provides validation tests to ensure compliance.

 The criteria for the VR serialization method was that it must be relatively easy and reliable to implement in any common computer